cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 **O(2ⁿ) and memoization**

-O(n²) describes a exponential-time algorithm.
+O(2ⁿ) describes an exponential-time algorithm.
 If an algorithm uses exponential runtime, it means it can be written better, so try not to accept a solution that has an exponential runtime.
-For example, the recursive solution to the fibonacci problem that is shown [here](https://github.com/cakebatterandsprinkles/algorithms/blob/main/fibonacci/index.js) as the fib2 function has exponential runtime.
+For example, the recursive solution to the Fibonacci problem that is shown [here](https://github.com/cakebatterandsprinkles/algorithms/blob/main/fibonacci/index.js) as the fib2 function has exponential runtime.
 For an n of 5, this function calls fib(4) and fib(3), and both of them call the same function with smaller numbers until it returns with a number, not caring about calling the same functions as each other, so it is very much ineffective as well.

-Alright, now here's the golden question: Is there any way we can improve this recursive solution's runtime?
+Now here's the golden question: Is there any way we can improve this recursive solution's runtime?

 The answer is yes!
-And it is called memoization.
+And it is called **[memoization](https://en.wikipedia.org/wiki/Memoization#:~:text=In%20computing%2C%20memoization%20or%20memoisation,the%20same%20inputs%20occur%20again.)**.

 Memoization is the act of storing the arguments of each function call as well as the result.
 So if the function is called with the same arguments multiple times, the function will return the stored result instead of running that function again.
-So when you memoize a function, you basically cache the arguments and the computed results.
+So when you memoize a function, you cache the arguments and the computed results.

 Now it's time to refactor the recursive solution.
-For that, we write a memoizer function that will take our ineffective recursive function and return a fast, memoized fibonacci function.
+For that, we write a memoizer function that will take our ineffective recursive function and return a fast, memoized Fibonacci function.
 So the memoizer function will be a function that will return a better version of our old fib2 function.
 Check the fib3 example from [here](https://github.com/cakebatterandsprinkles/algorithms/blob/main/fibonacci/index.js).

 **O(n!)**